liovic/react-state-basis/README.md

 ## 🕵️‍♂️ Technical Architecture

-Basis utilizes a three-tier instrumentation pipeline to audit your system:
+React-State-Basis utilizes a three-tier instrumentation pipeline to audit your system:

 ### 1. The Compiler Layer (Babel AST)
 A build-time plugin performs static analysis, injecting the **filename** and **variable name** directly into the runtime calls.
 This transforms an anonymous execution graph into a **structured state map**.